rdyeeflores/lme4-package-emulation/README.txt

-This is an off-shoot from a course about multi-level modeling (as known as mixed-effects modeling or hierarchical linear modeling), a departure from classical regression modeling.
+This is a project for a course about multi-level modeling (as known as mixed-effects modeling or hierarchical linear modeling), which could be viewed as a departure from classical regression modeling.

 Much of the same formulae used in computing classical regression model coefficients, and other model components, vary substantially for mixed-effects models.

-This project was an attempt at learning more about mixed-effects modeling by emulating some of the computational components of lme4.
+This was an exercise in learning more about mixed-effects modeling by emulating the computational components of the lme4 function, lmer().